-As a technology company that prides itself on building innovative products, it’s important that we stay abreast of the latest trends in the industry.
-That means not only listening and observing what’s been happening today, but also taking the time to imagine what might be happening tomorrow.
+As a company that prides itself on building innovative mobility products, it’s important that we stay abreast of the latest mobile technology trends.
+That means not only listening and observing to what’s been happening today, but also taking the time to imagine what might be happening tomorrow.
 With 2018 just days from ending, it’s a good time to take a look at some of the biggest themes we expect to see in 2019.
 Here we assess some of the most significant developments in the market, offering a handful of predictions and thoughts on how that might change the way we interact with technology.

 5G is almost here – but will it deliver?

 It’s been on the cusp of the horizon for a few years now, but 2019 is probably – probably – the year that 5G-enabled smartphones mark their first proper entrance.
 Most of the biggest Android houses in the business have begun to confirm 5G-ready handsets.
 For example, the Samsung Galaxy S10, Huawei P30, and OnePlus 7 are all scheduled for launch next year.
 It’s reasonably safe to assume then that by the end of 2019, 5G is going to be well and truly here.